-One of the greatest things about the way cannabis products are increasingly entering the mainstream is that there are now so many options from which dry herb users can choose the best portable vaporizer.
-Fans of dry herbs, for example, must no longer stick solely with joints or blunts or glass pipes: they now have an increasing amount of portable vaporizer technology from which to choose and experiment.
+One of the greatest things about the way cannabis products are increasingly entering the mainstream is that there are now so many options from which dry herb users can choose the best vaporizer.
+Fans of dry herbs, for example, must no longer stick solely with joints or blunts or glass pipes they now have an increasing amount of portable or desktop vaporizer technology from which to choose and experiment.

-And then there is the whole separate issue of cannabis extracts.
-Powerful cannabis derivatives like shatter and wax have redefined the ways in which cannabis is both understood and consumed, offering a more intense smoking or vaping experience and giving rise to an array of new and exciting products, such as wax vape pens.
+And then there is the whole separate issue of shatter and wax concentrates.
+They have redefined the ways in which cannabis is both understood and consumed, offering a more intense smoking or vaping experience and giving rise to an array of new and exciting products, such as wax pens.

 For a person who is new to the vaporization game, however, all this new information and technology can seem pretty daunting.
-Since it's very difficult to understand how vape pens are different, here is a handy guide for those who may be interested in vaping wax or shatter but have no idea where to start.
+Since it's very difficult to understand how vape pens are different, there is a handy vaporizer guide for those who may be interested in vaping shatter or wax but have no idea where to start.

 The first step in understanding how to properly consume wax and shatter is to understand the difference between the two.
 While they are similar, there are a few key differences.